daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script prints 10 newest files in the dir.
+This script prints unique words